 Different fruits with the same properties

 Peaches, nectarines, and paraguayas are three fruits that belong to the same botanical species.
-Their composition and properties are very similar, so cardiac patients can substitute one for the other and enjoy greater variety.
+Their composition and properties are similar, so cardiac patients can substitute one and enjoy greater variety.

-- Peach – The peach is the most typical representative of the 2,000 varieties of the species Prunus persica cultivated around the world.
+- Peach—The peach is the most typical representative of the 2,000 varieties of Prunus persica cultivated worldwide.
 Some have a smooth peel and an easily removable pit, while others have a velvety peel and pulp firmly attached to the pit.

-- Nectarine – In reality, the same botanical species as the peach, although with unique characteristics.
-It results from successive crosses between peaches and other species of the genus Prunus.
+- Nectarine is, in reality, the same botanical species as the peach, although with unique characteristics.
+It results from successive crosses between peaches and other species of the Prunus.
 It is a succulent fruit with a sweet, slightly tart taste.
-Its composition is similar to the peach but with more vitamin A and E and a little less vitamin C and fiber.
+Its composition is similar to peach but with more vitamin A and E and a little less vitamin C and fiber.

-- Paraguaya – This also belongs to the same botanical species as the peach.
+- Paraguaya—This belongs to the same botanical species as the peach.
 In reality, it has its personality.
-It is from Central Asia, not Paraguay, as its name seems to imply.
-Its peel is greenish or grayish, and it has a flavor similar to the peach but is somewhat less sweet.
+As its name seems to imply, it is from Central Asia, not Paraguay.
+Its peel is greenish or grayish, with a flavor similar to the peach but somewhat less sweet.
 Its properties are also identical to those of the peach.
 They are grown in Southern Europe, although their popularity has spread to other regions.

 Fresh and Canned Peaches